getsentry/sentry-javascript/MIGRATION.md

 **ECMAScript Version:** All of the JavaScript code in the Sentry SDK packages may now contain ECMAScript 2020 features.
 This includes features like Nullish Coalescing (`??`), Optional Chaining (`?.`), `String.matchAll()`, Logical Assignment Operators (`&&=`, `||=`, `??=`), and `Promise.allSettled()`.

-If you observe failures due to syntax or features listed above, it may be an indicator that your current Runtime does not support ES2020.
+If you observe failures due to syntax or features listed above, it may be an indicator that your current runtime does not support ES2020.
 If your runtime does not support ES2020, we recommend transpiling the SDK using Babel or similar tooling.

 **Node.js:** The minimum supported Node.js versions are TBD, TBD, and TBD.
 We no longer test against Node TBD, TBD, or TBD and cannot guarantee that the SDK will work as expected on these versions.

-**Browser:** Due to SDK code now including ES2020 features, the minimum supported browser list will be updated.
+**Browsers:** Due to SDK code now including ES2020 features, the minimum supported browser list now looks as follows:

-New minimum supported browsers:

 - Chrome 80
 - Edge 80